-Our plan for the day was to use the narrative in Ray Elledge’s manuscript to try to finally confirm, on the ground, the locations of the farm where they were able to get a carriage with help of some French people which we believed to be just outside of Villers Bocage and then also the location of the building which they were taken to having been re-captured the night before they ended up in the Shed; this being the building where John Harder joined the other four Americans (Elledge, Sheppard, Willen & Gillespie)
+Our plan for the day was to use the narrative in Ray Elledge’s manuscript to try to finally confirm, on the ground, various locations mentioned.
+One was the farm where they were able to get a carriage with help of some French people – which we believed to be just outside of Villers Bocage.
+Another was the location of the building which they were taken to having been re-captured the night before they ended up in the Shed.
+This was the building where John Harder joined the other four Americans (Elledge, Sheppard, Willen & Gillespie).

-Having checked contemporary aerial photographs & re-read the narrative, we realised that one of the locations that we had found last year didn’t exist in 1944 (at least, it doesn’t appear on a 1947 aerial photograph, so we could count that out).
-The second place, just outside of Villers Bocage to the North, didn’t quite match.
+Having checked contemporary aerial photographs & re-read the narrative, we realised that one of the locations that we had found last year doesn’t appear on a 1947 aerial photograph.
+Therefore it could not have been there in 1944 and so we could count it out.
+The second place, just to the North of Villers Bocage, didn’t quite match.
 However, in the background there was an “itch”, as near to that latter place (on the opposite side of the road, in fact), was another property that we’d discounted as it was hidden behind a screen of trees.

 A successful find

-So, on arrival, today, we realised that to get into the property, we had to go through a formal gateway (described by Elledge) and then up a driveway where at the end, there was an imposing house on the right & storage barns on the left.
+So, on arriving at that hidden property today, we realised that access was through a formal gateway and then up a driveway.
+At the end of the driveway there was an imposing house on the right & storage barns on the left.
 This was exactly as described in Ray Elledge’s manuscript…

 The start of the hunt for the farm where they were joined by John Harder